-If you plan to take a class pass/fail, you must request a Pass/Fail Form from your CGIS advisor within either 3 weeks (winter, fall, academic year) or 2 weeks (spring, summer) of your program start date.
-You should also consult with your Acadmic Advisor to discuss your decision to take any course Pass/Fail.
+If you plan to take a class pass/fail, you must request a Pass/Fail Form from your CGIS advisor within either 3 weeks (winter, fall, academic year) 2 weeks (spring, summer) or 1 week (3-week program) of your program start date.
+You should also consult with your Academic Advisor to discuss your decision to take any course Pass/Fail.

 For more information on the Pass/Fail option, LSA students should consult the Newnan Advising Center's website.

-All students on a CGIS program must carry a full-time course load, which means between 12 and 18 credits during Fall or Winter semester and between 6 and 9 credits during spring or summer half-term.
+All students on a semester-long CGIS program must carry a full-time course load, which means between 12 and 18 credits during Fall or Winter semester.
+Half-term spring or summer programs normally award between 3 and 10 credits.
 Some programs specify a required course load, others do not.
-Under no circumstances should you earn fewer than 12 credits per full term or fewer than 6 in a spring or summer half term.
+Under no circumstances should you earn fewer than 12 credits per full term or fewer than 3 in a spring or summer half term.
 Consult your program-specific materials to determine the appropriate number of credits and course load for your program.

 In some cases you may petition to take more than 18 credits per term.
 You must have permission of both your host institution and CGIS to do this.
 Be aware that UM will charge additional tuition for each credit hour over 18 (over 9 for spring and summer half terms) even if you have permission to take more classes.
 For details on tuition fees, refer to the Office of the Registrar tuition information.